 We are Trinity Advocates.

 We are based in Exeter and are used to providing specialist advice and advocacy to our clients in the South West, accused of a crime or needing prison law help.
-Regardless of COVID 19 lockdowns, people get arrested or interviewed at all hours and we still have a 24/7 service for such situations, just tell the police you want Trinity Advocates help or call us on 01392 927111.
+People get arrested or interviewed at all hours and we still have a 24/7 service for such situations, just tell the police you want Trinity Advocates help or call us on 01392 927111.
 We have the expertise to step in at all stages of the justice process to increase your chances of the best outcome..